soxueren/atsd/api/network/property.md

 When a new property is inserted into the database, it overwrites an existing property with the same composite primary key (entity+type+[keys]).

+Tag names may duplicate key names specified in the same command.

 ## Syntax

 ```css